Creating custom ARIA widgets

 It typically appears as a window or popup that temporarily interrupts the normal flow of an application to capture the user's attention or gather specific information.
 One important thing to keep in mind is that when a dialog is active, users cannot interact with contents outside the dialog.

-Best Accessibility Practices for using role="dialog"
+Best Accessibility Practices for using `role="dialog"`

-role="dialog"on an element informs assistive technologies to treat the element as a dialog.Ensure focus moves to the first interactive element when the
+* Using `role="dialog"` on an element informs assistive technologies to treat the element as a dialog.

-dialogis open.Ensure keyboard support for the component.
-The βtabβ key moves focus to the next interactive element, "
+* Ensure keyboard support for the component.
+The ‘tab’ key moves focus to the next interactive element, "`shift + tab"` moves focus to the previous interactive element, and the `"Esc"` key closes the dialog.

-aria-label'and'aria-labelledby'attributes.Ensure that users cannot interact with content outside an active
+* Ensure that users cannot interact with content outside an active `dialog.`

-Determine the element(s) on your web page that appear as an interactive window or popup component separate from the main content.
+1. Determine the element(s) on your web page that appear as an interactive window or popup component separate from the main content.

-Identify the appropriate elements that are
+2. Identify the appropriate elements that are `dialog` elements

-role"and the "dialog"attribute for your selected element(s)Provide accessible labels (names) using the 'aria-labelledby' attribute and reference the title element inside the dialog.
+6. &#x20;Provide accessible labels (names) using the 'aria-labelledby' attribute and reference the title element inside the dialog.
 This will enable assistive technologies to understand the purpose of the dialog

-Click rock and roll and thatβs it!
+7. &#x20;Click rock and roll and that’s it!&#x20;

-Sample Code Snippet for Implementing a Dialog Component with ARIA
+#### Sample Code Snippet for Implementing a Dialog Component with ARIA

 <div role="dialog"